-VV4x4 Club Blog
+VV4x4 Blog Posts

 The SCM HOA Board of Directors approved the club’s name change this week, so we are now officially the Virgin Valley 4×4 club.
 The new club name was selected after an arduous process from a list of many great suggestions from our members.
 Thanks again to everyone who helped with suggestions and comments.
 We felt…Keep reading